-Did you know carpooling, using public transit, walking, or bicycling just one day a week for a year can save you more than $500 in total driving costs?
-But alternative transportation does more than help your pocketbook-it helps the environment, public health, the economy, and your community.
-Here are a few alternative ways to get to you to work.
+With Spring and Summer finally around the corner, it’s time to rethink your commute.
+Not only do these alternatives allow you to better enjoy the nice weather (when it comes), but you can save on costs too.
+Carpooling, using public transit, walking, or bicycling just one day a week for a year can save you more than $500 in total driving costs.
+On top of that, alternative transportation does more than help your pocketbook - it helps the environment, public health, the economy, and your community.
+Try changing up your work commute with these.

 Using public transportation is a great way to cut down on your commuting costs.
 A bus pass is far cheaper than a weekly fill up for your car.
 It also gives you a little bit of free time to unwind before or after work by reading a book, sending text messages, or simply taking in the scenery.

 Biking to work eliminates costs of fuel and has the added bonus of fitting a workout right into your routine.
+A special reward if it’s a beautiful day out is that you can enjoy the sunshine.
 This alternative option might not work for everyone, but if you are within biking distance of your office this is a wallet-saving solution to your morning commute.

-Using alternative transportation might not be possible every day, but even riding a bike or taking the bus for a week or two can make a difference.
-What are some alternative ways you get to work?
+Using alternative transportation might not be possible every time, but even riding a bike or taking the bus for a week or two can make a difference to your health and day.